psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 - Previously: Choosing to update to .NET 8 for improved performance and extended support

 ## Current Challenges
+- Ensuring proper integration of PTT functionality with Prosim's ACP channel system
+- Handling edge cases in joystick button detection and keyboard input
+- Managing the lifecycle of input detection to prevent resource leaks
+- Ensuring thread safety in PTT state management
+- Coordinating UI updates with PTT state changes
+- Ensuring proper cleanup of resources when components are disposed
 - Ensuring proper integration with Prosim's native loadsheet functionality
 - Handling potential errors or edge cases in the loadsheet generation process
 - Maintaining compatibility with future updates to Prosim's loadsheet system